shekhargulati/52-technologies-in-2016/36-webpack/README.md

 $ npm install -S underscore
 ```

-We will also need to install webpack as a dependency as well.
+Additionally, we need to install webpack as a dependency.

 ```bash
 $ npm install -S webpack
 ```

 Replace your `index.html` with the code shown below.
-As you can see we have removed all the script tags for jquery and underscore.
-Also, instead of `js/profile.js`, we are importing `dist/bundle.js`.
+As you can see, we have removed all the script tags for jquery and underscore.
+Also, instead of importing `js/profile.js`, we are importing `dist/bundle.js`.

 ```html
 <!DOCTYPE html>